jdecaron/brouhaha/README.md

-Installation instructions are on the website:
+Outdated installation instructions are on the website:
 http://qwebirc.org/faq

+Additional dependencies:
+* Node and node package manager (>= 0.6.0) --- see `package.json`

 To get started configure the `config.py` file as necessary and compile the static resources as follows:
 ```